-Coronavirus: Economy 'in the eye of the storm,' – Finance Minister Grant Robertson says
+Coronavirus: Economy 'in the eye of the storm' – Finance Minister Grant Robertson says

 Finance Minister Grant Robertson says New Zealand is "in the eye of the storm" when it comes to the economic impacts of the Covid-19 pandemic.

-He has also revealed that he has told the Minister of Health that there is "no question" when it comes to the Government's spending on containing the disease's spread.
+He has also revealed that he has told the Minister of Health that there is "no question" when it comes to resources and the Government's spending on containing the disease's spread.

 "We will do what it takes to keep our people healthy and safe."